anthonywong555/function-templates/salesforce/README.md

 5. Click Save.

+6. Take a note of `Consumer Key` and `Consumer Secret`.
+We will need this later.

-6. Click Manage.
+7. Click Manage.

-7. Edit Policis.
+8. Edit Policis.

-8. In the OAuth policies section, for Permitted Users select Admin approved users are pre-authorized, then click OK.
+9. In the OAuth policies section, for Permitted Users select Admin approved users are pre-authorized, then click OK.

-9. Click Save.
+10. Click Save.

-10. Create a Permission Set and assign pre-authorized users for this connected app.
+11. Create a Permission Set and assign pre-authorized users for this connected app.

 ### Environment variables